-Phishing is a category of cyberattacks that use deceptive “social engineering” techniques to trick people into divulging sensitive information, transferring sums of money, and more.
-Phishing attacks are usually disguised as harmless interactions that lure victims into trusting the attacker, and they may serve various ends, from simple profit to corporate espionage.
+Phishing attacks are a category of cyberattacks that use deceptive “social engineering” techniques to trick users into divulging sensitive information, transferring sums of money, and more.
+Phishing attempts are usually disguised as harmless interactions that lure victims into trusting the attacker, and they may serve various ends, from simple profit to corporate espionage.

 The easiest way to commit a robbery is probably to convince the victims they aren’t being robbed at all.
 That’s the phishing scammer’s basic model.